llinauer/rnn_101/README.md

 Now this already tells us much more.
 Namely, that the RNN sucks pretty hard at this task!
 A whooping 23% accuracy at the end of training.
 Meaning, that the RNN could determine the digit sum for only 23% of the sequences in the validation set.
 (As a side note: I know that the axis in these plots are not labeled.
 Unfortunately, tensorboard, where I got these plots from, does not label the axis very nicely.)
  Luckily, there is a very simple remedy.
 Any time you work with RNNs, there is an (almost) guaranteed way to improve on performance.
 And that is, to replace your RNNs with LSTMs.
 LSTM stands for Long Short-Term Memory and is an RNN architecture invented by Sepp Hochreiter (Go Sepp!) et.al. already back in the 1990s.
 I won't go into the details of how LSTMs actually work (maybe that is something for a later project).
 For now, think of LSTMs simply as an RNN that has more complex hidden units.
 The principal is the same however, you unfold the LSTM in time just as described above.
-Training an LSTM is no different from training an ordinary RNN.
+Training an LSTM is no different from training an ordinary RNN, you can just select it via the CL arg:

+    model.model_type=lstm

 ![LSTM +  RNN Val ACC](results/lstm_rnn_300_epochs_val_acc.jpg)